-Shortly after the surviving forces of the Battle of Crete had evacuated, the British landed agents from the Special Operations Executive, also known as the Ministry of Ungentlemanly Warfare, to advise and assist the resistance and conduct intelligence gathering.
-Crete was heavily garrisoned and an important part of Germany’s plans both in the Mediterranean and Russia.
+Shortly after the surviving forces of the Battle of Crete had evacuated, British commandos landed agents from the Special Operations Executive, also known as the Ministry of Ungentlemanly Warfare, to advise and assist the resistance and conduct intelligence gathering.
+Crete was heavily garrisoned and an important part of Germany's plans both in the Mediterranean and Russia.

 Friedrich-Wilhelm Müller, the German general commanding the 22nd Airlanding Division and assigned as the military governor of Crete, had a reputation for brutality that earned him the nickname "the Butcher of Crete."
 The British decided to hatch a plan to get rid of him.
 However, they wanted to do more than just kill him; they wanted to strike fear into the hearts of the Germans everywhere.

 Major Patrick Leigh Fermor and Captain William Stanley Moss conceived the plan to kidnap General Müller at the Club de Chasse in Cairo in 1943.
 Along with two members of the Cretan resistance, George Tirakis and Manoli Paterakis, they planned to infiltrate the island, link up with other members of the resistance, abduct the general, and then get off the island.
 They intended to do all of this while foregoing bloodshed.
 They also wanted to make the Germans believe it was a British-only operation to avoid reprisals against the local Cretans.

 Because, as we mentioned, Müller was an a-hole... even more than your average Nazi.